pmckeown/testing-for-supportability-article/README.md

 ### Game Days
 Game Days are the gamification of MTTR.
 They can help your organisation to learn how to deal with multi-system failures and identify areas in your architecture where fragility and reduced supportability exists.

 This can lead you to find low-hanging fruit to fix up cheaply to increase your overall resiliency and provide a better experience for your users.
+Or perhaps even find critical flaws in your architecture before they manifest in your production environment.

 ### Chaos Engineering
 Chaos Engineering is the automation of Game Days and running that in Production.
 As such it is a riskier and more